 Ultimately, due to the late attestation for Honi and Hanina, Meier concludes saying:

-Two, this is also the only known miracle that Vespanian was said to have performed.
-As a result, the dubiousness of his claim is increased further.
+Moreover, this is the only known healing miracle that Vespanian was said to have performed.
+We do not have any other case of a Roman emperor performing a healing miracle as well.
+In light of these, the dubiousness of Vespanian’s miracle story is increased further.

-Compare this to the gospels which belong solely to the genre of bios.
-Second, there is strong evidence that Philostratus’ main source for his biography (and supposedly, the only primary one as well), the diary of Damis, is a fiction of Philostratus or the work of an earlier pseudepigrapher.
+On the other hand, the Gospels belong solely to the genre of bios.
+Two, there is strong evidence that Philostratus’ main source for his work (and supposedly, his only primary source as well), the diary of Damis, is a fiction of Philostratus or the work of an earlier pseudepigrapher.
 This is in fact the position of “a clearly greater number of scholars”.
 According to scholar Howard Kee Clark, the reason for this is because “…the material allegedly drawn from Damis is so full of historical anachronisms and gross geographical errors that one could not have confidence in Damis as a reporter if there actually were a diary”.
-Three, there is good evidence that Philostratus borrowed miracle stories from the Christian gospels to flesh out his portrait of Apollonius.
-A number of accounts in his work resemble reports from the Christian gospels, which were known and well in circulation during his time.
+Three, there is good evidence that Philostratus borrowed miracle stories from the Christian Gospels to flesh out his work on Apollonius.
+As scholar Craig Keener notes, “a number” of accounts in Philostratus’ work resemble reports from the Christian Gospels, which were known and well in circulation during his time.
 To give one example, the story of Apollonius resuscitating a young Roman bride looks suspiciously like it combined the Gospel stories of the raising of the daughter of Jairus (Mk 5:21-43) and the raising of the son of the widow of Nain (Lk 7:11-17).
-Four, the world that Philostratus writes about in The Life strongly reflects his own era as opposed to the 1st-century world of Apollonius.
-As scholar Kee notes:
+Four, the world that Philostratus writes about in The Life firmly reflects his own era as opposed to the first century world of Apollonius.
+As Kee Clark notes:

-Even if we were to grant that the above individuals performed or effected miracles through prayer, it would still pose no problem for the Christian.
-Christians affirm the existence of God, the devil and the reality of the spiritual world.
-When it comes to the existence of the spiritual world in particular, Christians also recognize that people have and continue to interact with it.
+Even if we were to grant that the above individuals performed miracles or effected miracles through prayer, it would still pose no theological problem for the Christian.
+Christians affirm the existence of God, the devil, and the reality of the spiritual world.
+When it comes to the spiritual world, in particular, Christians recognize that people have interacted with it throughout history and continue to interact with it today.

-Honi and Hanina ben-dosa fit in the Christian worldview because Christians worship the same God as the Jews.
-Christianity affirms the truth of the Jewish tradition and their special relationship with God.
-Furthermore, the case of Hanina ben-dosa also coheres well with the Christian miracle tradition, which has many saints who were able to heal people as a result of effective prayer as well — see Bl.
+The cases of Honi and Hanina ben-dosa fit in the Christian worldview because Christians worship the same God as the Jews.
+Christianity affirms the truth of the Jewish tradition and the special relationship their people have with God (Deut 7:6).
+Furthermore, the case of Hanina ben-dosa also coheres well with the Christian miracle tradition, which has many saints who were able to heal people as a result of effective prayer as well.
+See Bl.
 Solanus Casey and Francis Houle for example.

-In the end, this objection does not pose problems for the Christian.
-Even if he were to grant that Honi, Hanina and Apollonius did what they were said to have done, their actions would fit within his worldview.
+In the end, this skeptical objection does not pose problems for the Christian.
+Even if he were to grant that Honi, Hanina, and Apollonius did what they were said to have done, their actions would fit within his worldview.

 Another objection to Jesus’ miracles is that Muhammad, Islam’s prophet, also performed miracles.